 - Importing Photos From a Device

 - Importing Photos From a CD or DVD

 - Importing Photos From a Disk

-- Importing Photos From a Scanner

-- Importing Photos From a Mobile Phone Folder

 About Removable Devices

 With ACDSee, there are several ways to obtain images from your digital camera, scanner, or memory card.
 For more information about how your device communicates with your computer, please consult your device's Help file or manual.
 Some different types of removable devices are: